-- 29. The State Department claims it is promulgating this new rule because it "has historically encountered significant numbers of fraudulent entries for the [diversity visa] program each year. . . .
+- 27. The State Department claims it promulgated this new rule because it "has historically encountered significant numbers of fraudulent entries for the [diversity visa] program each year. . . .
 Requiring that each entry form include a valid passport number at the time of the [Diversity Visa] Program entry will make it more difficult for third parties to submit unauthorized entries, because third parties are less likely to have individuals' passport numbers."
 84 Fed.
-Reg. at 25,990. - 30.
+Reg. at 25,990. - 28.
 The rule introduces a new formal requirement for application, which will have the immense practical effect of barring many possibly millions of applicants from entering the lottery.
-It also likely will alter substantially the profile of the applicant class, decreasing its diversity by creating a preference for applicants from wealthier nations where passports are more easily obtained. - 31.
+It also likely will alter substantially the profile of the applicant class, decreasing its diversity by creating a preference for applicants from wealthier nations where passports are more easily obtained. - 29.
 The APA requires that for every rule, with limited exceptions, there must be an opportunity for public participation in the rulemaking, through notice of the proposed rule and an opportunity to comment prior to its issuance.
-5 U.S.C. § 553. - 32.
-The State Department published the Passport Rule as an interim final rule, without notice and comment.
-It claims it is "exempt from notice and comment under the foreign affairs exception of the" APA.
+5 U.S.C. § 553. - 30.
+The State Department published the Passport Rule as an interim final rule, without complying with notice and comment rulemaking procedures.
+Although the Department allowed the public to submit comments for 30 days after the Rule went into effect, 84 Fed.
+Reg. at 25,989, this post-enactment comment period did not comply with the APA. - 31.
+The State Department claims that the Passport Rule was "exempt from notice and comment under the foreign affairs exception" of the APA.
 84 Fed.
-Reg. at 15,990 (citing 5 U.S.C.§ 553(a)(1)). - 33.
+Reg. at 15,990 (citing 5 U.S.C.§ 553(a)(1)). - 32.
 The foreign affairs exception "is not to be loosely interpreted to mean any function extending beyond the borders of the United States, but only those 'affairs' which so affect relations with other Governments, that, for example, public rule-making provisions would clearly provoke definitely undesirable international consequences."
 Hou Ching Chow v.
 Attorney Gen., 362 F. Supp.
 1288, 1290 (D.D.C.
 1973) (quoting S. Rep. No. 79-752 (1946)).

-- 34. In support of this exemption, the State Department claimed that the "rule clearly and directly impacts a foreign affairs function of the United States" because it "pertains to a visa program which serves as a clear tool of diplomacy and outreach to countries around the world."
+- 33. In support of this exemption, the State Department claimed that the "rule clearly and directly impacts a foreign affairs function of the United States" because it "pertains to a visa program which serves as a clear tool of diplomacy and outreach to countries around the world."
 84 Fed.
 Reg. at 15,990.
 The State Department further claimed that "this rule addresses a vulnerability in the current application process by making it more difficult for third parties to submit fraudulent or unauthorized entries, a practice that has significant consequences."
+Id. - 34.
+The State Department further asserted that the Diversity Visa Program "serves as an outreach tool" to "foreign populations" and is an "important public diplomacy tool."
 Id. - 35.
-The State Department further asserted that the Diversity Visa Program "serves as an outreach tool" to "foreign populations" and is an "important public diplomacy tool."
-Id. - 36.
 The State Department provided no evidence or support for the principle that 50,000 visas issued at random across the world serve as an "important public diplomacy tool," much less that introducing a substantial barrier to applicants averts "definitely undesirable international consequences."
 Id.
-The availability of the diversity visa to foreign citizens has, at most, a miniscule effect on "foreign populations."13 - 37.
-Even accepting the State Department's contention that the Diversity Visa Program is an "important public diplomacy tool," the State Department did not provide any explanation of how abandoning the notice-and-comment period for the Passport Rule would
+The availability of the diversity visa to foreign citizens has, at most, a minuscule effect on "foreign populations."13 - 36.
+Even accepting the State Department's contention that the Diversity Visa Program is an "important public diplomacy tool," the State Department did not provide any